Customer Service Training in Listening Skills.

-Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, 10 Glancers, and downloadable Quizzes and Certificates.
+Your package includes 10 copies of the Training Booklet and 10 Glancers, plus downloadable Leader’s Guide, Quizzes, and Certificates.

-The Training Booklets and Glancers may be used on their own as a handout or you may conduct more formal training sessions with the Leader’s Guide, Quizzes, and Certificates.
+The Training Booklets and Glancers may be used on their own for self-study or you may conduct more formal training sessions with the Leader’s Guide, Quizzes, and Certificates.

 The guide begins with the nine techniques needed for “service listening.”
 While many of these techniques come naturally, the key to becoming a better listener is to identify, understand, and practice them.